New South Wales (NSW) is a big and diverse state in Australia with 7.992 million people. It's known for its culture and is Australia's largest state.

 New South Wales's research sector and universities are linked to global research networks and industries.
 This helps domestic and international students develop work-ready skills while studying and completing their degrees.
 Also, NSW has the most extensive research sector in Australia.

 The total student population of New South Wales is 391,000, out of which 23% are international students, and 77% are interstate domestic students.
 There are five universities in the regional New South Wales and nine in Sydney.
 Being the largest state, NSW has a wide range of TAFE institutes and higher education providers.

 3. Living in New South Wales

-New South Wales is the most densely populated and the oldest state in Australia.
-It is the large state that features everything - from the deserted stretch of the outback to alpine regions and relaxed beach towns like Byron Bay to the glamorous capital city Sydney.
+New South Wales is Australia's most densely populated and oldest state.
+The large state features everything - from the deserted stretch of the outback to alpine regions and relaxed beach towns like Byron Bay to the glamorous capital city of Sydney.

 There are also many clubs, restaurants, theatres, shops, and parks to explore.
-All in all, Sydney is a multicultural place to live that boasts an exceptional education system, a thriving arts and social scene.
+Overall, Sydney is multicultural, with a unique education system and thriving arts and social scene.

-The regional part of New South Wales offers you a relaxed lifestyle that you've been dreaming for.
+The regional part of New South Wales offers you the relaxed lifestyle you've been dreaming of.
 Here, the residents enjoy sunny weather and a temperate climate that encourages an outdoor lifestyle.

-New South Wales has hundreds of beaches along the coastline that stretches over a 1000 km.
+New South Wales has hundreds of coastline beaches that stretch over 1000 km.
 It also features the famous vineyards of the Hunter Valley and the Blue Mountains.
-So, if you are planning to study in regional New South Wales, you’ll have a number of places to visit over the weekends and during semester breaks.
+So, plan to study in regional New South Wales.
+You'll have several places to visit over the weekends and during semester breaks.